Caraway Essential Oil:

 Caraway is a biennial plant belongs to Apiaceae family and its native place Asia, Europe and northern America.
 It is scientifically known as Carum carvi and also labeled with Apium carvi.
 Caraway popular as spice in Europe and Indian subcontinent.

-Description Based on COA Report:
+Properties Based on COA Report:

 Synonyms: Carum carvi, Meridian Fennel, Persian Fennel.